SystemFw/blog/content/staging/oop-data-oriented.md

 This is problematic for two reasons:

-- From a performance point of view, accessing a piece of data has to do a lot of hopping to/from memory .
+- From a performance point of view, accessing a piece of data involves several roundtrips to memory as we hop from pointer to pointer.
   Also, creating data requires a bunch of tiny individual heap allocations.
 - From a simplicity point of view, manual memory management is error prone as each pointer has to have its memory deallocated individually, and in a specific order.
 E.g. freeing our `Streams`